-When you have completed your selection for the front channels, press the $\blacktriangledown$ Navigation Button 1 to move the cursor to CENTER.
+When you have completed your selection for the front channel, press the \blacktriangledown Navigation Button 1 on the remote to move the cursor to CENTER.

-Press the ◄/▶ Navigation Button 5 on the remote to select the option that best describes your system, based on the speaker definitions shown below.
+Press the ◄/► Navigation Button 5 on the remote to select the option that best describes your system, based on the speaker definitions shown below.

 When SMALL is selected, low-frequency center channel sounds will be sent only to the subwoofer output.
-If you choose this option and no subwoofer is connected, you will not hear low-frequency sounds from the center channel.
+If you choose this option and there is no subwoofer connected, you will not hear low-frequency sounds from the center channel.